-Best et al. (2005), Baldi & Capetti (2010), and Best & Heckman (2012), to name recent examples, have analyzed properties of low redshift radio emitting AGNs using multifrequency information available thanks to NVSS, FIRST, SDSS.
-Here we just include radio morphological information to create the first catalog of WATs in the local Universe: hereinafter the WATCAT.
-The catalog we have built is the first to have this high level of completeness, and there are no other WATs catalogs with this population selected with so strict criteria.

-WATs present a number of interesting problems and open questions, and tackling them can help us in achieving a better understanding of the dynamics of extragalactic radio sources and their interaction with the IGM.
+Best et al. (2005), Baldi & Capetti (2010), and Best & Heckman (2012), to name recent examples, have analyzed properties of low redshift radio emitting AGNs using multifrequency information available thanks to the National Radio Astronomy Observatory/Very Large Array Sky Survey (NVSS), the Faint Images of the Radio Sky at Twenty-Centimeters (FIRST), and the Sloan Digital Sky Survey (SDSS).
+Here we just include radio morphological information to create the first catalog of WATs in the local Universe (hereafter the WATCAT).
+The catalog we have built is the first to have such a high level of completeness, and there are no other WATs catalogs with this population selected with such strict criteria.
+WATs present a number of interesting problems and open questions, and tackling them can help us achieve a better understanding of the dynamics of extragalactic radio sources and their interaction with the intergalactic medium (IGM).

 This paper is organized as follows.
 In Sect.
-2 we describe the selection criteria of sources included in the WATCAT, while radio and optical properties of the selected sources are then presented in Sect.
+2 we describe the selection criteria of sources included in the WATCAT; the radio and optical properties of the selected sources are then presented in Sect.
 3. A comparison with FR I and FR II radio galaxies is discussed in Sect.
-5 to dedicate Sect.
-6 to our summary and conclusions.
+4. Section 5 is dedicated to our summary and conclusions.

-A flat cosmology with $H_0=67.8\,\mathrm{km\,s^{-1}\,Mpc^{-1}},\ \Omega\mathrm{M}=0.308,\ \mathrm{and}\ \Omega\Lambda=0.692$ (Planck Collaboration et al., 2016) has been adopted throughout the paper.
+A flat cosmology with $H_0 = 67.8 \,\mathrm{km \, s^{-1} \, Mpc^{-1}}$, $\Omega{\rm M} = 0.308$, and $\Omega{\Lambda} = 0.692$ (Planck Collaboration XIII 2016) has been adopted throughout the paper.
 For our numerical results, we use c.g.s. units unless stated otherwise.
-Spectral indices $\alpha$ are defined by the usual convention on the flux density, $S_v \propto v^{-\alpha}$ .
-SDSS magnitudes are in the AB system and are corrected for the Galactic extinction.
-WISE magnitudes are instead in the Vega system and are not corrected for extinction since, as shown by, for example, D'Abrusco et al. (2014), such correction affects mainly the magnitude at 3.4 $\mu$ m of sources lying at low Galactic latitudes (and by less than ~3%).
-Not all WATs are detected in all three WISE bands centered at 3.4, 4.6 and 12 $\mu$ m, respectively.
-The detection rate is 78% at 12 $\mu$ m while it is 100% at 3.4 and 4.6 $\mu$ m.
+Spectral indices α are defined by the usual convention on the flux density, $S{\nu} \propto \nu^{-\alpha}$.
+SDSS magnitudes are in the AB system and are corrected for Galactic extinction.
+WISE magnitudes are instead in the Vega system and are not corrected for extinction since (as shown by, e.g., D'Abrusco et al. 2014) such correction affects mainly the magnitude at 3.4 μ m of sources lying at low Galactic latitudes (and by less than ~3%).
+Not all WATs are detected in all three WISE bands centered at 3.4, 4.6, and 12 μ m.
+The detection rate is 78% at 12 μ m, while it is 100% at 3.4 and 4.6 μ m.